lindamart/Interactive_FrontEnd_HeroApp/README.md

-# Title

-Hero Generator
+# Hero Generator

 # Description

-As a user I want to be able to search for an image and have the ability to manipulate a preview so that I can be presented with code that I can then copy and use in my HTML and CSS
+In this group project we created an application where a user can search for an image and use it to create a sample of a Hero image with text.
+They will also be presented with HTML and CSS code for the Hero image that they can then use in their own code.

 # APIs